 Spotting Signs Of Depression

-A challenge of managing depression in seniors is detecting it in the first place.
+A challenge of treatments for depression in seniors is detecting it in the first place.
 People can exhibit depression in different ways.
 That can lead you to overlook it until it is too late.
 However, there are still some signs you should take into account.
 These include:

 - Persistent sadness or feelings of emptiness